BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/25-one-replica-not-working.md

 If pods are crashing, Kubernetes may try to restart them, but they'll never stay in the "Running" state.

 ---
+#### ✅ 6.
+Readiness / liveness probe failures
+- Pods are running but not ready
+- Service might only send traffic to 1 pod

+---
+#### ✅ 7.
+Quotas / limits
+- Namespace has ResourceQuota
+- Pod creation is blocked

+---

 ### 🧪 Real-World Example